Rejjak/imap-riyo/README.md

 $ npm install imap-riyo
 ```
 ## Introduction
-This library is providing a easiest functionality for parsing emails with simple ineterface using imap module.
-If the authentication will success, you will get a results on 'success' API call based on your configuration.
+This library provides easy functionality for parsing emails with a simple interface using the IMAP module.
+Upon successful authentication, results will be returned through the 'success' API call based on your configuration.

-Please go through the below example:
+## Example:

 ```js
   var imap = require('imap-riyo');